What is Liquidity in Stocks and Financial Instruments?

 If you're investing regularly, you may want to keep some of your assets in very liquid form: cash, Treasury notes, money market accounts.
 This way, if you find a really great value opportunity, you can immediately buy it.
 It's frustrating to have to pass up a good investment because you can't sell another asset to free up funds (or, worse, take a loss on an investment just to get out of a position).

-To put it more bluntly: your flexibility as a value investor depends on your ability to take advantage of great opportunities.
+To be blunt: your flexibility as a value investor depends on your ability to take advantage of great opportunities.
 If a good opportunity gets in the way of a great opportunity, you may end up kicking yourself.
 Don't take this too far; a good investment you can hold onto is a good investment.
 Yet also be patient and don't jump on the first investment that might be good because you feel like you must invest everything right now.

 If you're investing in smaller companies (not necessarily microcaps, but anything outside of the S&P 500, DJIA, or Russell 2000, for example), keep in mind the trading volume of the stock.
 Only on special occasions (ex-dividend dates, earnings announcements, unforeseen news) will the number of trades exceed the average.
 Your ability to move in and out of a position at its current price will be limited by the available buyers and sellers.